pardub/archive_github/README.md

 ## Establishing an environment variable for the credentials

-- Set up an environment variable named GOOGLE_APPLICATION_CREDENTIALS and allocate it the pathway to your JSON credentials file, typically located at $HOME/.google/credentials/.
+- Set up an environment variable named `GOOGLE_APPLICATION_CREDENTIALS` and allocate it the pathway to your JSON credentials file, typically located at `$HOME/.google/credentials/`.

-- Run this command that will append the export statement to the .bashrc file in your home directory.
-Make sure to replace <path/to/authkeys>.json with the actual path to your JSON credentials file.
+- Run this command that will append the export statement to the `.bashrc` file in your home directory.
+Make sure to replace `<path/to/authkeys>.json` with the actual path to your JSON credentials file.

 ```sh
 echo 'export GOOGLE_APPLICATION_CREDENTIALS="<path/to/authkeys>.json"' >> ~/.bashrc